canjs/can-derive/README.md

 `can.List` may become an innaccurate representation of the source list.
-The same filtered list of "completed" todo objects created with `can-derive`'s `can.List.dFilter` would always be an accurate representation of with the source, no matter how it was manipulated.
+The same filtered list of "completed" todo objects created with `can-derive`'s `can.List.dFilter` would always be an accurate representation of with the source list regardless of how it was manipulated.

 **can-derive** is ideal for cases where the source list contains at least 10 items and is expected to be "changed" frequently (3 or more times).